 Skype lets you do certain things without having to approve them in order to streamline your experience, but this can leave you open to getting calls, messages, or computer files from suspicious -- and potentially dangerous -- people.
 Two particular settings can help with this.

 First, under the Calls category and Call Settings sub-category of your "Settings" page, click Show Advanced Options, and disable the options to accept calls automatically and/or to automatically start a video chat (if possible) when you accept a call.
 This lets you control these things manually, so you can block a call or keep your camera off to hide who you are if you think you're being contacted by someone suspicious.

 Second, under the I.M. and S.M.S. category and I.M.
 Settings sub-category of your "Settings" page, click Show Advanced Options, and disable the option to accept files sent to you automatically.
 This can prevent you from automatically downloading files from suspicious contacts, as these files may be infected with viruses.

 That wraps up our look at issues of safety, privacy, and security on Skype.
-We hope our advice has made you confident enough to try Skype; if it has, you can get started by learning how to download and install the Skype program.
-If you're still not sure about using Skype, we can also tell you about how much Skype costs (spoilers: most of it is free to use!), as well as give you an in-depth review of Skype.
+We hope our advice has made you confident enough to try it; if it has, you can get started by learning how to download and install the Skype program.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.